The Healthcare Law Review: United Arab Emirates

 The UAE has always looked to other jurisdictions for inspiration in creating a legal framework for the healthcare sector.
 The priorities are to ensure adherence with international best practice and to support delivery of high-quality medical care to the population.
 The drive to achieve continuing improvements in healthcare services throughout the UAE is intended to reduce the need for people to travel abroad for specialised treatment, encourage medical tourism, and is a key driver in widening the scope of services provided and building a healthcare sector that is supported by private sector and insurance investment.

-In 2020 the healthcare sector has been hit very hard by the arrival of the covid-19 pandemic.
-The health regulators have issued numerous instructions to public and private sector operators on the handling of the situation.
+In 2020 the healthcare sector was hit very hard by the arrival of the covid-19 pandemic.
+The health regulators issued numerous instructions to public and private sector operators on the handling of the situation and as we now emerge into the post-covid-19 environment we examine how some of those measures have accelerated the transformation of the health sector into the digital era.
 A number of these measures are discussed in this chapter, but this is not an exhaustive account of the collective effort to fight covid-19.

 The healthcare economy

 The status of the healthcare economy in the UAE is inextricably linked to the general economy and the government's policy of diversification away from the oil and gas sector.
 The indications for the general economy predicted by the IMF in April 2021 are that the UAE will grow 3.1 per cent in 2021.
 The National Agenda 2021 includes the objective of making the UAE a world-class healthcare system.
 Currently ranked 42 in the Healthcare Quality Index, a range of measures are currently under discussion to achieve this objective, and improve basic health outcomes, health infrastructure and preventative care, and physical and mental health satisfaction.3